Infiniti Mobile Lifeline Program

 How do I know if I qualify?

 If you live in one of Infiniti Mobile’s approved states and participate in a qualifying program like Medicaid or SNAP, there is a good chance that you qualify for Lifeline benefits.
-We are approved to provide great service in Georgia, Maryland, Nevada, Oklahoma, South Carolina, Vermont, and Wisconsin.
+We are approved to provide great service in Georgia, Kentucky, Maryland, Nevada, Oklahoma, South Carolina, Vermont, and Wisconsin.
 If you currently live outside of those states, there are other great Lifeline providers out there for you to choose from with a quick internet search.
 Check back often though- we are always working to provide service in new states.

 How do I apply?

 Bring a valid, non-expired photo ID and proof that you participate in Medicaid or SNAP like a current benefits card or approval letter to one of our outreach locations, and we can begin the process today.
 Check the Contact Us page for hours and locations.